CORONADO PLAYHOUSE announces AUDITIONS for:

 To Reserve Your Audition Time:

-If you are asked to come to callbacks, please be prepared to to sing and read from the score and script.
+If you are asked to come to callbacks, you will be provided with sides from the show.

 Cast List and Breakdown: